President Johnson signing

 · Neglecting maintenance and repairs of the units rented by people based on race, religion, sex, or any other discriminatory demographic.

-· Restricting access to services and amenities on the basis of the renter's race, gender, religion, or nationality.
+· Restricting access to services and amenities based on the renter's race, gender, religion, or nationality.

 In 2012, the United States Department of Housing and Urban Development's Office of Fair Housing and Equal Opportunity issued a regulation prohibiting LGBT discrimination in federally assisted housing programs.
 The Supreme Court ruled in 2020 that discrimination based on "sex" includes discrimination based on sexual orientation and gender identity.
 It was in February 2021 that Housing and Urban Development issued a rule change under President Joe Biden to implement this decision.
 In addition, many states, cities, and towns have passed laws prohibiting discrimination in housing based on sexual orientation and gender identity.

-According to HUD, an estimated 2 million housing discrimination cases yearly exist.
+According to HUD, an estimated 2 million housing discrimination cases occur yearly.
 The National Fair Housing Alliance, the largest fair housing non-profit in the country, estimates that number to be closer to 4 million per year, excluding instances of discrimination due to disability or familial status.
 Housing projects have also come under fire from researchers and NGOs alike.